-Classified in the UK as an Amber List species under the Birds of Conservation Concern review.
+Classified in the UK as a Red List species under the Birds of Conservation Concern review.

 Nests on cliffs and islands at scattered locations around the coast of Scotland, northern England, south-west England and Wales.